Zynerba Pharmaceuticals Announ - GuruFocus.com

-Study finds patients with Fragile X who have a highly methylated FMR1 gene that were treated with Zygel showed a significant reduction in behavioral symptoms compared to those treated with placebo

-Topline results from follow-on RECONNECT confirmatory pivotal Phase 3 trial of Zygel in patients with a completely methylated FMR1 gene expected in second half 2023

 DEVON, Pa., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. ( ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, today announced that the results from the Phase 3 CONNECT-FX study of Zygel for the treatment of behavioral symptoms in children and adolescents with Fragile X syndrome (FXS) were published in the Journal of Neurodevelopmental Disorders.
+29, 2022 (GLOBE NEWSWIRE) -- Zynerba Pharmaceuticals, Inc. ( ZYNE), the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for orphan neuropsychiatric disorders, today announced the presentation of a poster at the 61st Annual Meeting of the American College of Neuropsychopharmacology, being held December 4-7, 2022 in Phoenix, Ariz.
+A copy of the poster will be made available on the Zynerba corporate website following the presentation at www.zynerba.com/publications.

-The paper titled, “A Randomized, Controlled Trial of ZYN002 Cannabidiol Transdermal Gel in Children and Adolescents with Fragile X Syndrome (CONNECT-FX),” details how Zygel was well tolerated in patients with FXS and demonstrated efficacy with a favorable benefit risk profile in patients with ≥90% methylation of the FMR1 gene, in whom gene silencing is most likely, and the impact of FXS is typically most severe.
-The article can be accessed online at the Journal of Neurodevelopmental Disorders at https://rdcu.be/c0sKz.

-“Children with Fragile X syndrome are dramatically impacted by debilitating behavioral and emotional challenges, including anxiety, social avoidance, irritability, inattention and aggression,” said Elizabeth Berry-Kravis, M.D., Ph.D., Professor, Department of Pediatrics and Neurological Sciences, Rush University Medical Center.
-“The results from CONNECT-FX offer hope for children with FXS and their caregivers as additional treatment options are needed for children who continue to struggle with this condition.”

 About Zygel